-Following more than five years of ethnographic engagement on Chicago's South Side in neighborhood writing workshops and associated long-term relationships, psychiatric wards, carceral and police facilities, and community mental health centers, my scholarly and applied work proceeds on three interrelated but distinct fronts.
-Each of these attends to questions and action at different scales, traversing the universal, the particular, and the singular.
+All of my research is motivated by my clinical experiences as well as a decade of sustained ethnographic work on Chicago's South Side and shorter periods of research in India, South Africa, and North Africa and with migrant communities in southern Europe.
+Based on this ethnographic research alongside multidisciplinary training, my scholarly and applied work proceeds on three interrelated fronts.
+Each of these attends to questions and action at different scales: the universal, the particular, and the singular.

-First, moving across universal and singular modalities of thought, I am completing an ethnographic and theoretical monograph, provisionally titled Acts of Writing: Racial Overdetermination, Psychiatric Rationality, Aesthetic Suspension.
-This project is set against a backdrop of the disciplinary formation of urban sociology for which Chicago's racially segregated neighborhoods have been used as laboratory for the production of sociological knowledge for over a century.
-Such sociological and closely related anthropological scholarship, alongside the popular media it inspires, has generated the now-pervasive terms by which these racialized neighborhoods and their residents have come to be understood, both through outside representations and through the languages of local institutions and life experiences of residents themselves.
-These discourses have overwhelmingly focused on frames of violence, "social pathology," poverty, race and "the underclass," criminality, trauma, and various forms of psychic and physiological injury.
-Acts of Writing thus considers the stakes of aesthetic practices, particularly writing, as a strategy of being-in-language and being-with-others that resists and subverts the pathologizing and overdetermining terms of life that have been inherited from these powerful academic-political discourses and their popular diffusion.
+Subversivity is set against a backdrop of the disciplinary formation of urban sociology for which Chicago's racially segregated neighborhoods have been used as laboratory for the production of sociological knowledge for over a century.
+I argue that such sociological and related anthropological scholarship, alongside the popular media it inspires, has supplied the now-pervasive terms by which these racialized neighborhoods and their residents have come to be understood, both through outside representations and through the languages and life experiences of residents themselves.
+These discourses have overwhelmingly focused on racializing tropes of violence, social pathology, poverty, the underclass, criminality, trauma, and various forms of psychic and physiological injury.
+From this vantage, I consider the stakes of aesthetic practices, particularly writing, as a strategy of being-in-language and being-with-others that resists and subverts the pathologizing terms of life that have been inherited from these powerful academic-political discourses and their popular diffusion.

-The second front of my scholarship attends to the particular and is guided by my ethnographic relationships and the life histories of my interlocutors in Chicago, as well as ethnographic research in India and South Africa.
-These projects make use of quantitative methods and more immediately applied empirical methods that seek to address the governing structures that bear down on my interlocutors' life chances and understandings of themselves.
-Much of this work is conducted in collaboration with my colleague, law and economics scholar Daniel Chen, and draws on my training and teaching in epidemiology, clinical medicine, global health implementation science, medical and legal anthropology, and critical legal studies.
-This research attends to structural violence and irrationality in legal systems globally and also particularly within the American criminal justice system, specifically its policing and incarceration practices.
-Several projects consider the perceived legitimacy of American jurisprudence, the health consequences of policing and incarceration policies, and quantifying and tracing the determining factors behind systematic biases and arbitrariness in sentencing decisions and other arenas of judicial decision-making.
-These critical projects are coupled with intervention programs–many implemented in collaboration with the DE JURE (Data and Evidence for Justice Reform) program at The World Bank, where I am a Researcher for Health & Justice Reform–that experimentally evaluate the potential of machine learning, public data transparency, and personalized data feedback to address class, gender, caste, and ethno-racial biases in legal processes, public health, and policing.
+The second front of my scholarship attends to the particular and makes use of quantitative methods and policy-oriented empirical methods that seek to directly address the governing structures that bear down on marginalized individual's life chances and understandings of themselves.
+Much of this work is conducted in collaboration with The World Bank Research Group's Data and Evidence for Justice Reform (DE JURE) program, where I work as a Principal Investigator with an international team of researchers and state partners.
+Seeking to critically evaluate and produce programmatic resources for undoing the harms enforced under the rubrics of "economic development" and "law and order," particularly in postcolonial contexts.
+This research attends to structural violence and inequalities in legal systems globally, with particular attention to criminal punishment systems, judicial systems, and political economy.
+Our projects consider the perceived legitimacy of jurisprudence, the health consequences of policing and incarceration, and the determinants of systematic biases in sentencing decisions and other arenas of judicial decision-making.
+Several of these projects are coupled with intervention programs that experimentally evaluate the potential of changes to criminal law, guaranteed income programs, machine learning, public data transparency, and personalized data feedback to address class, gender, caste, and ethno-racial biases in legal processes, public health, and policing.